lukas-krecan/ShedLock/README.md

 * slf4j-api

 # Release notes
-## 5.0.0
+## 4.8.0
-* Migraged original DynamoDB provider based on v1 of AWS SDK to shedlock-provider-dynamodb-legacy
+* DynamoDB 2 module introduced (thanks Mark Egan)
-* Refactored shedlock-provider-dynamodb to use v2 of AWS SDK
+* JDBC template code refactored to not log error on failed insert in Postgres

-# Release notes
+    * INSERT ..
+ON CONFLICT UPDATE is used for Postgres

 ## 4.7.1
 * Make LockAssert.TestHelper public